lunextelecom/event-processor/README.md

   Should use REST API
 * client send data and also want to check (must pass in rule identifier).
   Should use REST API
+* client that want to react to an event.
+Use any of the output handler, eg AMQP.
+* client that want to import alot of event/result .
+Use Kakfa output(up to 1 week old) or read straight from cassandra.

 ###### Input
 * Asynchronized input where response are not needed